 With so many conflicting predictions, how do you know which to trust?
 After all, if the BTC price is on its way to 1 million USD, then now is the time to buy.
 But if the Bitcoin price is heading down again, then it’s better to hold off.

 How to know which Bitcoin price predictions to trust

 There are, unfortunately, too many factors that go into the Bitcoin market.
 We’ve talked before about some of the factors that affect the market, which include hype; new products, features, and partnerships; and large-scale crimes, but many of those factors are unpredictable.
-You simply can’t know when someone will hack an exchange and steal billions of dollars worth of Bitcoin, when a Bitcoin whale will decide to move enough coins that it will shift the market, or whether the hype around a new product will actually come through.
+You simply can’t know when someone will hack an exchange and steal billions of dollars worth of Bitcoin, when a Bitcoin whale will decide to move enough coins that it will shift the market, or whether the hype around a new product will actually materialize.
 But there are some things you can do to make more educated guesses:

-Read, read, and read some more.
+- Read, read, and read some more.
 Familiarize yourself with market patterns, read the price analyses and see which predictions are most often correct, know which products and partnerships are coming out, read about them, and form your own opinions.

 - Take most things with a grain of salt.
 It’s no secret that people who speak loudly and optimistically about Bitcoin are often invested in Bitcoin or – like Schiff whose company sells gold – invested in competing assets.
 In other words, it’s in their own best interest for the Bitcoin’s price to follow their prediction.
 That’s not to say they’re wrong, it’s just important to remember that they’re not necessarily neutral, and may be trying to influence markets to follow a direction which benefits them.